Skip to main content

 Validation

-It doesn't make sense to fund after the deadline has passed, so fund transactions after a certain block timestamp must be rejected.
-The idiomatic way to do this is:
+Additionally, it doesn't make sense to accept funding after the deadline has passed, so any fund transactions after a certain block timestamp should be rejected.
+The idiomatic way to handle this is:

 #[endpoint]